Nonminimally coupled ultralight axions as cold dark matter

-In this paper, we solve the multiple component system comprising of photons, massless neutrinos, baryons, cosmological constant, and a non-minimally coupled real scalar field along with Einstein's equations.
-In this section, we describe the scalar field dynamics in detail.
-The relevant equations for other components along with the initial conditions are given in the Appendix.
+In this paper, we solve the multiple component system comprised of photons, massless neutrinos, baryons, cosmological constant, and a nonminimally coupled real scalar field along with Einstein's equations.
+In this section, we describe the scalar-field dynamics in detail.
+The relevant equations for other components along with the initial conditions are given in the Appendixes \ref{sec:eineq} and \ref{sec:incon}.
 For our work we employ the Newtonian gauge (e.g. \cite{Bardeen1980, KodamaSasaki1984, Ma1995, Dodelson2003}).
 In this gauge, the perturbed FRW line element for a spatially flat universe is given by: